Formative And Summative Assessment: The Differences Explained For Teachers

 • Use a commercially available assessment framework which has the weighting work done for you.

-Third Space Learning have undertaken a detailed analysis of past papers to determine the topics that appear most often on the Standardised Assessment Tests (SATs) at the end of year 6 as well as the numbers of marks allocated to these topics.
-This list informs the order of lessons we teach on our one to one SATs revision programme which every year supports thousands of children to achieve their best outcomes in SATs.
+Every year Third Space Learning updates their detailed detailed analysis of past papers to determine the topics that have appeared most often on the Standardised Assessment Tests (SATs) at the end of year 6 as well as the numbers of marks allocated to these topics.

-At secondary school the GCSE exam board frameworks mirror the weighting at primary school towards number.
-However with many more strands to test the marks in final exams are more fairly divided across algebra, geometry and ratio and proportion.
+With many more strands to test the marks in final exams are more fairly divided across algebra, geometry and ratio and proportion.
 Only probability and statistics tend to be regularly responsible for fewer marks across the 3 GCSE maths papers.

 3. Train your teachers how to use the assessment framework

-How to use the frameworks formatively as well as summatively.
+How to use the frameworks formatively as well as summatively

 An example of this is recording and amending judgements each week as a result of the ‘ongoing’ assessment.
-This leads to an ever changing snapshot of each child’s performance, which can be really powerful.
+This leads to an ever-changing snapshot of each child’s performance, which can be really powerful.

 This can be used to inform interventions and subsequent teaching, and help to identify common misconceptions, giving the assessment framework used by your school both a summative and formative use.